 This pamphlet will give you some guidelines for your care at home after a breast biopsy.
 It outlines controlling discomfort, hygiene, activity, care of your incision, and symptoms that require immediate medical attention.

-This medicine is used to treat discomfort, pain and/or swelling.
+This medicine is used to treat discomfort, pain, and/or swelling.
 Local anesthetic will be injected with the corticosteroid.
-Comfort measures are given to use after the injection.
+Tips for handling discomfort at the injection site are given.
 Some safety points about the use of ice and heat are also provided.

 During a cystoscopy, a ureteral stent may be placed in a ureter.
 The stent is usually used to relieve a blockage or obstruction.
 A scope is passed through the urehtra into the bladder.
 Your urologist will be able to examine the inside of your bladder and the urethra.
 What to expect after a cystoscopy and a list of symptoms that require immediate medical attention is given.